Find Your College Classes

 - Face to Face (F2F): Face-to-face classes are in-person and on-campus classes with weekly scheduled meeting days and times.
 Face-to-face classes have full-length meeting periods based on the unit count of the course (more units equals longer or more class meetings per week).
 If you do not see any course format codes, assume it is a face-to-face course with full-length meetings.

 - Web Enhanced (WEB): Web enhanced courses have full-length face-to-face meetings on scheduled days and times but require access to a computer to complete course work and review lecture materials.

 - Hybrid (HYB): Hybrid classes combine distance education with required, on-campus meetings.
 Hybrid classes have coursework posted online on Canvas, often require access to other technologies to complete classwork and have shorter in-person meeting periods compared to face-to-face classes.

 Students are required to regularly log into Canvas and access other technologies to complete online coursework throughout the week.
 Some online courses may also have scheduled virtual meetings.

-- Regular Meeting (REG MEET): These distance education classes have regular weekly meeting(s) during scheduled days and times.
+- Regular Meeting (REG-MEET): These distance education classes have regular weekly meeting(s) during scheduled days and times.
 Students will attend class online during the published course times.

-- Occasional Meeting (OCC MEET): These distance education classes have occasional meetings during scheduled days and times.
+- Occasional Meeting (OCC-MEET): These distance education classes have occasional meetings during scheduled days and times.
 Students will occasionally attend class online during the published course times.